 BTR Supports Victims of Emotional Abuse in Finding Safety

-Women suffering from the devastating effects of emotional abuse and betrayal trauma may feel at times like they have no control, this is what abusers want them to think.
-However, women do have control over their own safety: they can seek safety through setting boundaries.
+Betrayed women may feel at times like they have no control.
+This is what abusers want them to think.
+However, women do have control over their own safety.
+They can seek safety through setting boundaries.

-At BTR, we believe that an effective boundary protects women before she is harmed.
-BTR coaches are trained in helping women to create and maintain effective boundaries that can shield women and children from the devastating effects of a partner’s pornography use and abusive behaviors.
+At BTR, we believe that an effective boundary protects a woman before she is harmed.
+BTR coaches are trained in helping women to create and maintain effective boundaries.
+Boundaries that can shield women and children from the devastating effects of a partner’s pornography use and abusive behaviors.